Lincolnshire, Illinois

-Lincolnshire is a village in Vernon Township, Lake County, in the U.S. state of Illinois.
-The village is a northern suburb of Chicago.
+Lincolnshire is a village in Lake County, Illinois, United States.
+It is a northern suburb of Chicago.
 Per the 2020 census, the population was 7,940.
-Lincolnshire was incorporated on August 5, 1957, from the unincorporated Half Day area when land was purchased to build a residential subdivision.
-The community underwent an aggressive era of expansion from 1983 to the 1990s.
+Named after Lincolnshire, England, the village was incorporated on August 5, 1957, from the unincorporated Half Day area when land was purchased to build a residential subdivision.
+The community underwent an aggressive era of expansion from 1983 through the 1990s.
 The Des Plaines River bisects the village, passing from north to south; Illinois Route 22 also divides the village into two parts, crossing the village from east to west.

-Lincolnshire is home to the award-winning public Adlai E. Stevenson High School, as well as Laura B. Sprague and Half Day elementary schools and Daniel Wright Junior High School which compose Lincolnshire-Prairie View School District 103.
-Many global corporations are located in Lincolnshire, including Aon Hewitt, Zebra Technologies, CDW, and Sysmex, generating a daytime population of over 20,000 people.
-The Village of Lincolnshire and other entities host several popular annual events, including Fourth of July celebration, Art Festival, Heroes Night, and Boo Bash.
-The Village maintains a Police Department that closely collaborates with its local school districts.
-Lincolnshire manages a public works system at the direct expense of the village; it retrieves all of its water from the city of Highland Park, which derives its water from adjacent Lake Michigan.
+Camping World, Quill Corporation, Sysmex America and Zebra Technologies are headquartered in Lincolnshire.
+The village is home to the public Adlai E. Stevenson High School as part of Lincolnshire-Prairie View School District 103.
+It is also home to Lincolnshire Commons, an upscale lifestyle center.
+The village maintains a police department and public works system; it retrieves water from the city of Highland Park, which derives its water from adjacent Lake Michigan.
 The village has a council–manager government and is a home-rule municipality.
-The mayor of Lincolnshire is Elizabeth J. Brandt.
+The mayor of Lincolnshire is Elizabeth Brandt as of 2024.